joshtynjala/actionscript-3.0-developers-guide/files-and-data/storing-local-data/shared-objects.md

 <div>

-A shared object, sometimes referred to as a “Flash cookie,” is a data file that can be created on your computer by the sites that you visit.
+A shared object, sometimes referred to as a "Flash cookie," is a data file that can be created on your computer by the sites that you visit.
 Shared objects are most often used to enhance your web-browsing experience—for example, by allowing you to personalize the look and feel of a website that you frequently visit.